tsaodown/api-skeleton/README.md

 Hey there, nice to async meet y'all!
 This was my first time using Flask and the first time I've touched Python in a while.
 I got through appt creation and fetching all appointments in time.
 I was a little stuck on getting the first available appointment, but I got it - albeit about 30 minutes late.
 Following the honor code ¯\\\_(ツ)\_/¯

+Improvements:

+- Would like to dockerize the setup & configure real DB persistence
+- I guess if the doctors were booked out for months then `/appts/first_available` could run for a long time

+Configurations have been included to debug the app via the VSCode debugger & to run the test suite.
+Otherwise, the app runs with the default instructions below.

 ## Setup

 1. After cloning this repository, cd into it.